 Pictures of Katahdin Sheep

-We’ve been raising sheep at the Ten Mile Farm and Market since 2007.
-We started out flock with one Ram and Nine Ewes.
+Here are some pictures of the Katahdin sheep we’ve been raising at the Ten Mile Farm and Market since 2007.
+We started our flock with one Ram and Nine Ewes.
 The Ram was quite the stud and it took only one year to triple the number from ten to thirty with every girl delivering twins.
 That first year we had some tragedy too.
 We lost a few sheep, one to a stray dog that dug under the fence, another one drown in the pond.
 But overall we had a nice healthy flock.
 We maintained the number of sheep right around thirty by harvesting lambs for the local markets.